 "The tests results arrived out of the blue from the hospital in the post which was obviously a huge shock.
 We were utterly devastated as we had read up about the possibility of muscular dystrophy on the MDUK website and so understood the serious implications of the diagnosis”

 Its still very early in the journey for the Spink family as they come to terms with the diagnosis and how it will affect them as a family but they are keeping a positive outlook and have decided to help fund research into the boys condition by setting up a Family Fund and reaching out to others to get involved along the way too.

 Both Oscar and Sebastian are keen golfers as the pace of the game suits them and they are huge football fans both supporting Manchester City FC.
 In addition they both play regularly on their games consoles listing Minecraft and Mario Karts amongst their favourite games.

-The family have set a fundraising target of £8000 for 2020 and to date have recruited three friends to run in the London Marathon, have held a workplace fundraising coffee morning and are currently looking at plans for later this year.
+The family have to date have recruited three friends to run in the London Marathon, have held a workplace fundraising coffee morning and are currently looking at plans for future fundraising

 Net proceeds from the families fundraising will go toward MDUK to fund research into Facioscapulohumeral muscular dystrophy (FSHD)